dropwizard/dropwizard/docs/source/manual/configuration.rst

-                                    the Logback_ documentation for details. filterFactories        (none)       The list of filters to apply to the appender, in order, after the thresold.
+                                    the Logback_ documentation for details. filterFactories        (none)       The list of filters to apply to the appender, in order, after the thresold. neverBlock             false        Prevent the wrapping asynchronous appender from blocking when its underlying queue is full.
+                                    Set to true to disable blocking.
 ====================== ===========  ===========

 .. _Logback: http://logback.qos.ch/manual/layouts.html#conversionWord